microsoft/Partner-Center-PowerShell/docs/help/Get-PartnerProductSku.md

 ```

 ### -ProductId
-A string that identifies the product.
+The identifier for the product.

 ```yaml
 Type: String